Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on Astrophotography Talk 2020

-Last week our club president Joe Dougherty presented his ever-popular Astrophotography Talk where he gave a basic overview of what astrophotography is and how it works, as well as showcased images that he and other club members have taken over the years.
-Check out the Talk below!
-We have also been working on the calendar Read More…
+Last week our club president Joe Dougherty presented his ever-popular Astrophotography Talk where he gave a basic overview of what astrophotography is and how it works, as well as showcased Read More…

 WMCC – Hoffleit Observatory Update June 2020